Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 * XREFs will no longer fail when the `data_dir` argument is set.
 * The command `fbx-to-jms` will no longer fail when a custom data directory is specified.
 * Meshes created using triangle strips instead of triangle lists will now render properly when using the `rasterizer_wireframe` command.
+* Bitmaps with the monochrome format now correctly import as monochrome.

 # What's new in the March update